Last Updated on September 8, 2023 by Maryam Siddiqui

 It would be an understatement to refer to this institution of higher learning as just good.
-The University of Aveiro plays a huge role in the innovation and scientific research programs in Portugal.
+The University of Aveiro plays a huge role in Portugal’s innovation and scientific research programs.

 Public transport on the Silver Coast

-Transportation is quite important to facilitate your day-to-day travels while at the Silver coast.
+Transportation is important to facilitate your day-to-day travels at the Silver Coast.
 There are several modes of transportation on the Silver Coast, both public and private.

-While transportation on the Silver Coast is affordable, how much you will have to pay will be dependent on the specific mode you decide to use.
+While transportation on the Silver Coast is affordable, how much you will have to pay will depend on the specific mode you decide to use.

 When it comes to public transportation, the two common modes of transportation are buses and trains.
-Regional trains are often cheaper but buses remain to be the fastest means of transportation from point A to point B in Aveiro.
+Regional trains are often cheaper, but buses remain the fastest means of transportation from point A to point B in Aveiro.